bogeeee/react-deepwatch/readme.md

 _This example will trigger both onChange handlers._

 _Note, that `watched(myState.form) !== myState.form`.
 It created a new proxy object in a new proxy-facade layer here, just for the purpose of deep-watching everything under it.
+Keep that in mind, when i.e. comparing objects by instance (I.e. row === selectedRow) if they arrived in different ways.
 Sometimes you may want to take advantage of it, so that modifications in the originaly layer (in MyParentComponent) won't fire the onChange event / call the postFormToTheSerer function.
-I.e. for updates that came from the server_
+I.e. for updates that **came** from the server_

 # ...and less onChange code for &lt;input/&gt; elements